adhermann1/itp/final/README.md

 **How I Did It**

-I first started looking up how to make a web-based weather program, and I found a lot of different sources that all had a very similar method, using the Weather API from OpenWeatherMap.
+I first started looking up how to make a web-based weather program, and I found a lot of different sources that all had a very similar method, using the Weather API from OpenWeatherMap (https://youtu.be/baWzHKfrvqw?feature=shared).
 I looked at a few different versions of programs that ultimately did everything the same, looking to write it how I thought best, and I got this:

 import requests